jsmarier-courses/midterm-project-ranaamohammed/mpad2003_midterm_ranamohammed.md

 Use two hashtag symbols (`##`) to create a level 2 heading like this one.

+##Importating Data into Google Sheets.
+After clicking the csv file it will open as text on a website.
+To fix this open up your terminal and type cd and your directory.
+This will move the csv file to your chosen directory.
+I moved mine to downloads.

+[insert image]

+Then you should type curl with the url of the file after.
+Curl is a command-line tool that will transferr data with URL's.

+The csv should then be saved in you computer
+[insert image]

+Now to import the data into google sheets, open a blank sheet and go to file at the top left.
+Clcik on import.
+[insert image]

+this should pop up, go to upload and brows for the csv file or directly drag it into the box.

+once you open the file, change the separator type to Comma and press import data.
+[insert image]

 To include a screen capture, use the sample code below.
 Your images should be saved in the same folder as your `.md` file.

 ![](import-screen-capture.png)<br>